konveyor/tackle2-ui/README.md

 ```

 With a Tackle2 environment available (with kubectl authentication validated)
-then one can start a tackle2-ui instance locallly serving the pages from the current source code:
+then one can start a tackle2-ui instance locally serving the pages from the current source code:

 `npm run start:dev`